axibase/atsd/configuration/tag-templates.md

 ![](./images/tag-template-editor-tags.png)

-When the user opens an editor for a metric with the `observation_end` tag any non-empty value satisfies the condition, the expression returns `true` and the editor formats metric tags according to the rules specified in the **Tags Table**.
+When the user opens an editor for a metric with a non-empty `observation_end` tag, the expression returns `true` and the editor formats metric tags according to the rules specified in the **Tags Table**.

 The tags organized by the `FRED` template are grouped together as `FRED Series Tags` defined in the **Tag Set Name** option.